siwhelan/siwhelan/README.md

 - 📝 I regularly write articles on [dev.to](https://dev.to/siwhelan)

-- 🔭 I’m currently working on [Task Manager GUI](https://dev.to/siwhelan/task-manager-47jh)
+- 🔭 I’m currently working on [stockControl](https://github.com/siwhelan/stockControl)

 - 📫 How to reach me -> **simon@swhelan.dev**